wein.plus

 Special bottle shape in the French area Gaillac; see there.

-The appellation, named after the small town of the same name, is located in the east of the wine growing region of south-west France.
+The appellation named after the small town of the same name is located in the east of the wine-growing region of south-west France.
 Gaillac is one of the oldest wine-growing regions in France.
-At least since the 1st century the Romans have been growing wine here.
-It is possible, however, that there had already been winegrowing under the Celts (Gauls) before that.
-During the migration of the peoples it came to a standstill and was only reestablished in the 10th century by the Benedictine monks of the monastery Saint-Michel-de-Gaillac.
-In the 13th century, the Count of Toulouse Raymond VII issued a decree for his wine region for a controlled designation of origin.
-Already in the 12th century, wine was exported to northern Europe, especially to England, where it enjoyed great popularity.
+Viticulture has been practised here by the Romans since at least the 1st century.
+However, it is possible that the Celts (Gauls) were already growing grapes before that.
+It came to a standstill during the Migration Period and was only re-established in the 10th century by the Benedictine monks of the Saint-Michel-de-Gaillac monastery.
+In the 13th century, the Count of Toulouse Raymond VII issued a decree for a controlled designation of origin for his wine region.
+As early as the 12th century, the wine was exported to northern Europe, particularly England, where it enjoyed great popularity.
 The Aquitanian poet Auger Galhard (1540-1593) praised the sparkling wine long before the invention of champagne.
-Until the middle of the 20th century, the company specialised in sweet white wines, but then it also began to produce rosé and red wines.
-The trademark is the rooster with three lilies from the Gaillac city coat of arms, which is why the wines used to be called "Vins du Coq".
+Until the middle of the 20th century, they specialised in sweet white wines, but then they also began to produce rosé and red wines.

 Gaillac - Karte und Wappen

-The vineyards cover some 3,500 hectares of vineyards north of the city of Toulouse in the department of Tarn in the valley of the Glecihnamigen river.
-This is just over a third of the 9,000 hectares of vineyards in the...
+The vineyards cover around 3,500 hectares north of Toulouse in the Tarn department in the valley of the river Gaillac.
+This is just over a third of the 9,000 hectares of vineyards in the department.
+The area is divided into the lower slopes with...

 Voices of our members